 That opens a can of very large worms!

 The best way to go faster is to get a bigger motor.
 As to increasing

-the performance of any given rig, it is essential that you contact me for
+the performance of any given rig, it is essential that you

 a consultation, as every girl's different.